International Union of Police Associations: Leadership

 Its board further consists of a number of uncompensated vice-presidents and had a total of 16 voting board members in 2016.

 History

 In 1954, the predecessor of the IUPA, the National Conference of Police Associations (NCPA) was founded in an effort to strengthen bargaining efforts.
 In 1966, Canadian associations were allowed to join, and the name was changed to International Conference of Police Associations, and later to International Union of Police Associations.
 IUPA was founded in 1979 as a national union under AFL–CIO, reported to have 51,000 members by 1979/1980, and said it represented over 100,000 members in 2018.
 However, its 2016 form 990 are reported a much lower number: 19,200.

 Since 2005, it has been headquartered in Sarasota, Florida, where it purchased a building in 2018 for its headquarters.

+In April 2026, IUPA filed for Chapter 11 bankruptcy protection as it appealed a $2.25 million judgement over failure to prevent workforce sexual assault, claiming it would have struggled to continue operations if it did not file for bankruptcy.

 Policy positions and lobbying

 In 2016, the IUPA was one of several law enforcement organizations that supported federal legislation to renew the Bulletproof Vest Partnership Grant Program.
 In 2020, IUPA spoke out about the importance of mental health concerns for law enforcement, describing stress as a bigger threat to police officers' safety and well-being than violence.

 In 2017, the IUPA, together with the Ohio State Troopers Association, filed a lawsuit against a Florida company for manufacturing defective bulletproof vests.
 Also in 2017, a IUPA spokesperson warned about law enforcement officers being endangered by carbon monoxide fumes from defective Ford Explorer patrol cars.

 In 2018, the IUPA was one of several organizations that supported the Providing Officers with Electronic Resources (POWER) Act to give various law enforcement access to screening devices suitable for detecting drugs such as fentanyl.

 In September 2019, well over a year before the elections, the union formally endorsed the re-election campaign of Donald Trump, while stating that the Democratic contenders vilified the police.